Leaving so soon?

 For China you’ll need a tourist visa.
 If you’re from the UK, we’ve got an agreement with China so your visa will be valid for 2 years from the date of issue because after all, teamwork makes the dreamwork.
 You can stay in China for up to 90 days and the visa will be multiple entry by default.

 If you’re aged between 14 and 70 (and I’m going to go out on a limb and presume that you are) you’ll need to visit a Chinese visa application centre in either London, Manchester, Edinburgh or Belfast to submit your biometrics.
 Submitting your biometrics sounds quite scary but don’t worry, you’re not in some dystopian society (although that’s debatable, I suppose).
 It’s just a fancy way of saying ‘take your fingerprints’ to help prevent crime.
-Fair enough, if you ask me.
+Fair enough.

 Standard processing time for a Chinese visa is 4 business days after submitting your fingerprints and express processing time is up to 3.